 Enjoy this delicious Teriyaki Soy Curls with Pineapple and Bell Pepper, in which seasoned Soy Curls are smothered in a flavorful sauce with a tropical twist!

 It has been a while since I have experimented with new recipes.
 I have been extremely busy for the past 2 months, doing a lot of jobs that have brought out my skills and passion all summer long.

 From catering for business events to being the chef for Vacation Bible School (cooking 3 meals per day for a week).
 The following week, I taught cooking classes to 75 adults and for the last 2 weeks, I was the nurse at a summer camp for 73 young people.
 It has been a whirlwind of various events but I thoroughly enjoyed every second.

 Needless to say for the last 2 weeks I rarely cooked, I worked all day and I was on call during the night.
 I met hundreds of wonderful people and made lots of new friends.
 I'm so grateful for the opportunity I had to serve.
-I’m slowing getting back into blogging and creating new recipes like this Teriyaki Soy Curls with Pineapple and Bell Pepper.
+I'm slowing getting back into blogging and creating new recipes like this Teriyaki Soy Curls with Pineapple and Bell Pepper.

 My hubby recently ordered a box of Soy Curls from Butler Foods, Butler Foods are the only makers of soy curls.
 I decided to experiment with a new recipe and I came up with this Teriyaki Soycurls with Pineapple and Sweet Peppers recipe.
 The result was finger licking good, my hubby said to me that this recipe was a keeper.
 I serve it with brown rice and everyone enjoyed it.

 How To Make Teriyaki Soycurls With Pineapple and Bell Pepper